 Ray Milefsky has kindly endowed upon IBRU an annual award to honour a leading border practitioner or organisation.

-Read about the successful nomination for 2021 and the past winners of the Award.
+Read about the past winners of the Award.

 IBRU is a world leader in producing maps, databases, and briefing papers that explore complex and contested international boundaries.
 In addition to the Arctic Maps series, IBRU has published maps of South Atlantic maritime claims, a database of international river boundaries, and other studies.